18 Incredible Venice Instagram Spots You Can’t Miss

 9. Scala Contarini del Bovolo

 If you want to find the best views in Venice, you need to check out Scala Contarini del Bovolo!
-The small palace contains a spiral staircase made of red cotto bricks and white Istria stone which grants access to six different floors.
+This small palace is famous for its spiral staircase, built from red cotto bricks and white Istria stone, and it leads you up through several levels to a great viewpoint over the rooftops.

 Location on Google Maps: Scala Contarini del Bovolo